Fall of a Particle to the Center of a Singular Potential: Classical vs. Quantum Exact Solutions: Norm Convergence

-Note that r.h.s.' of both Eq.~\eqref{eq:R_mu<-3/4} and Eq.~\eqref{eq:C_mu>-3/4} vanish at $\alpha=0$.
-Since the necessary collapse condition reads $\alpha >0$, see Eq.~\eqref{eq:ell<}, it means that the obtained solution smoothly vanishes at the continuous transformation of the potential from the collapsing to the non-collapsing type at $\alpha \rightarrow 0$.
+Note that the expressions in square delimiters on the r.h.s.' of both Eq.~\eqref{eq:R_mu<-3/4} and Eq.~\eqref{eq:R_mu>-3/4} are the differences of the two terms, where the second term is obtained from the first by the formal transformation $\alpha \rightarrow -\alpha$.
+At $\alpha = 0$ they are identical, and the r.h.s.' of Eqs.~\eqref{eq:R_mu<-3/4},~\eqref{eq:R_mu>-3/4} vanish.
+Since the necessary collapse condition reads $\alpha \equiv \sqrt{4\gamma - 1} >0$, see Eq.~\eqref{eq:alpha}, it means that the obtained solutions smoothly vanish at the continuous transformation of the potential from the collapsing to the non-collapsing type at $\alpha \rightarrow 0$. \mbox{}\\